hn374/Developer-Notes/React/RoadToReact.md

 A reducer function always receives state and action, and based on these two arguments, the reducer returns a new state.

 In a reducer function, we return a new state object which contains all the key/value pairs from the current state object (via JavaScript's spread operator) and the new overwriting properties.

+Memoized handlers can be applied on top of handlers and callback handlers.
+It uses the `useCallback` hook which only changes a function when one of its dependencies changes.